 We highly recommend this book.
 It’s a must-read for anyone who loves both cats and cuisine.

 If this sounds like a book you might enjoy, click on the Our Store tab at the top of our blog to purchase this book through Amazon.com!

-Disclaimer: We were given a copy of Julia's Cats to review, but all opinions are our own.
+Disclaimer: We were given a copy of Julia's Cats to review, but were not compensated in any other way.
+All opinions are our own.